Letsie III, King of LesothoDynasty: House of Moshesh Born: 1963 Reign: 1990 — 1995, 1996 — Consort: Anna Motšoeneng (2000 —)

-Abdullah bin Abdul-Aziz Al Saud, King of Saudi ArabiaDynasty: House of Saud Born: 1935 Reign: 2015 — Consort: Fadha bint Falah bin Sultan Al Hathleen
+Salman bin Abdul-Aziz Al Saud, King of Saudi ArabiaDynasty: House of Saud Born: 1935 Reign: 2015 — Consort: Fadha bint Falah bin Sultan Al Hathleen

-Son of Abdulaziz, who created the modern Arabian state in 1902, King Abdullah is the fifth of his 65 children to rule the largest Arab monarchy in the world today.
-Unlike most other examples on this list, most of which are constitutional monarchies where the monarch has limited effective power, Saudi Arabia is an absolute monarchy, and Abdullah has tremendous rein over the government.
+Son of Abdulaziz, who created the modern Arabian state in 1902, King Salman is the sixth of his 65 children to rule the largest Arab monarchy in the world today.
+Unlike most other examples on this list, most of which are constitutional monarchies where the monarch has limited effective power, Saudi Arabia is an absolute monarchy, and Salman has tremendous rein over the government.

 Khalifa bin Zayed bin Sultan Al Nahyan and Mohammed bin Rashid Al Maktoum of the United Arab EmiratesBorn: 1948, 1949